ocecaco/stacked-borrows/README.md

 The theorem `sim_prog_sim_classical` (in [sim/program.v](theories/sim/program.v)) proves that, if the program `prog_src` simulates `prog_tgt`, i.e. every function of `prog_src`
-is in the simulation relation with the corresponding function of `prog_tgt` (where "corresponding" means they have the same function id in both programs), then the possible behaviors of `prog_tgt` are *included* in the possible behaviors of `prog_src`.
+is in the simulation relation with the corresponding function of `prog_tgt` (where "corresponding" means they have the same name in in both programs), then the possible behaviors of `prog_tgt` are *included* in the possible behaviors of `prog_src`.
 As undefined behavior subsumes any behavior, `sim_prog_sim_classical` states that if `prog_src` does not get stuck (no undefined behavior), then any observation of `prog_tgt` is also an observation of `prog_src`.
-More specifically,
+More specifically, if `prog_src` does not get stuck then
 * if `prog_tgt` can terminate to a value, `prog_src` must also be able to terminate to the same value, and
 * if `prog_tgt` can diverge, `prog_src` must also be able to diverge, and
-* `prog_tgt` in fact does not get stuck, because that is not an observation of `prog_src`.
+* `prog_tgt` does not get stuck, because that is not an observation of `prog_src`.

 #### Simulation relations
 The main simulation relation is defined (in the standard way of [paco] proofs) for language expressions in `sim_local_body` (in [sim/local.v](theories/sim/local.v)), and is then lifted to the *function simulation* relation `sim_local_fun`.